Finding a field in a Zariski-like structure: Fields in Zariski-like structures

 \begin{proof} Since specializations respect repeated entries, it suffices to show that

 By Lemma \ref{loytyyspec}, this holds for every $j$ individually.
-Here, both sequences are independent over $p$, and by the indisceribility of the array $B$, Lemma \ref{samelascar} and Lemma \ref{si}, they are strongly indiscernible.
-Thus, the claim follows from Axiom (8) of Zariski-like structures. \end{proof}
+Here, both sequences are independent over $p$, and by the indiscernibility of the array $A$, Lemma \ref{samelascar} and Lemma \ref{si}, they are strongly indiscernible.
+Since $a_1$ is independent from $p$, the specialization $a_1 \to_p a_0$ is strongly good, and the claim follows from Axiom (8) of Zariski-like structures. \end{proof}

-By claims \ref{spec1} and \ref{spec2}, $B \to *B''$, and thus also $A \to *A''$.
-We will apply Axiom (9) of Zariski-like structures to the latter specialization and eventually obtain an infinite rank-indiscernible array $A^*$ such that $A \to *A^* \to *A''$, rank indiscernible of type $2m+n-2$ over the parameters $p$.
+By claims \ref{spec1} and \ref{spec2}, $A \to_p A''$.
+We will apply Axiom (9) of Zariski-like structures to the latter specialization and eventually obtain an infinite rank-indiscernible array $A^*$ such that $A \to_p A^* \to_p A''$, rank indiscernible of type $2m+n-2$ over the parameters $p$.